eurostat/classification-lineage-visualiser/README.md

 - The application first looks ahead by incrementing the reference year and querying data for each subsequent year.
 - Then, it looks behind by decrementing the reference year (subtracting 1 each time) and querying data for each previous year.

+## Logic Steps

+**Initialization:**

+* Start with a concept ID and year to find targets.

+**Data Fetching:**

+* Use AJAX to fetch targets for the given concept ID and year.
+* We are using Cache API for the development purposes.

+**Target Processing:**

+* Each AJAX request returns targets for the given concept ID and year.
+* Look for targets in both future and past years (2 calls per concept ID per year).
+* There can be 0 to N targets for each request.

+**Node and Edge Management:**

+* If a concept ID has targets, write the nodes and edges list.

+**Recursive Search:**

+* Perform a recursive search where each target ID becomes a new concept ID.
+    * Limits (max year, min year) are in place to avoid infinite recursion.
+* Iterate through all years until the limits are reached.

 ## Recent Development Overview

 **Classification Lineage Visualizer Prototype:**